 To ensure value for money in purchasing and procurement each Governor's sub-committee has "Benchmarking" as a standing item.
 In this period, major building and refurbishment works have been undertaken to improve the fabric of buildings, increase capacity and improve energy efficiency.
 In each case a comprehensive quotation and competitive tendering process has been followed to ensure best value.
 Different options have been considered before making purchases, including an assessment of the costs and benefits of the alternatives over the longer term.
 To this end and to reduce back office costs a managed print service and cashless payments system have been adopted.
 It is intended that the new systems will reduce costs and the trust aims to achieve a break even position with regard to catering over the next two years.
-To ensure best value cleaning and managed print contracts have been taken out over a 4 year period with the permission of the Secretary of State for Education.
+To ensure best value cleaning and managed print contracts have been taken out over a 4 year period with the permission of the Secretary of State for Education and the cleaning and catering contracts are being considered for re-tender and work preparatory to a decision on this will be undertaken during 2014-2015.